johnwhiteside/react-redux-testing/README.md

 Runs all unit tests and creates a coverage report

 ## Unit Testing
 In a React/Redux application there are several different pieces involved in making something happens and it's important that each of those are covered by tests.
-Each new feature in an application should be accompanied by tests and every bug fix should include some tests to ensure that the bug is not reintroduced at a later time.
-It also helps the next developer that works on the code understand the intentions of the previous developer and understand how the code should function.
+Each new feature in an application should be accompanied by tests and every bug fix should include some tests to ensure the bug is not reintroduced at a later time.
+It also helps the next developer who works on the code to understand how the code should function especially in cases where the code is more complex.

 ### Code Coverage
 This project includes a script for creating a code coverage report.
-This report is helpful in making sure everything is fully tested.
+This report is helpful for making sure everything is fully tested.
 Its best for developers strive towards 100% coverage, but in some cases it may not be realistic and your coverage could be in the 90% range.
 Its not bad to have less than 100% because you may have some places where it just doesn't make sense to test that part of the code.
-Its important to make sure your test are providing value and not just giving you code coverage.
+It's important to make sure your test are providing value and not just giving you code coverage.

 ### Actions
-There are two types of actions that are used in redux applications.
-There are synchronous action creators and async action creators.
+There are two types of actions that are used in redux applications, synchronous action creators and async action creators.
 When testing synchronous action creators we want to make sure the correct action is returned, when testing async actions we want to make sure the correct actions are dispatched.

 #### Synchronous Action Creators
-I have found in most cases that it's not necessarily important to test synchronous action creators because when you test the reducer you use action creators to create the action that gets ran through the reducer function.
+I have found in most cases that it's not necessarily important to test synchronous action creators because when I test the reducer I use action creators to create the action that gets passed into the reducer function.
 If the action creator is returning something invalid then the reducer tests should fail.
 Even though I generally don't test these I have included examples to show how these can be tested.

 ##### Example Action Creator:
 ```